ceofast/dinov3-quantized-finetuning/README.md

 ### Training Features

-- **Mixed Precision Training**: Automatic mixed precision for faster training and reduced memory usage (disabled for quantized models)
+- **Mixed Precision Training**: Automatic mixed precision for faster training and reduced memory usage (automatically disabled for quantized models)
 - **4-bit Quantization**: Memory-efficient training with BitsAndBytes
-- **8-bit AdamW Optimizer**: Optimized optimizer for quantized models
+- **8-bit AdamW Optimizer**: Optimized optimizer attempted for quantized models (falls back to regular AdamW if not available)
 - **Cosine Learning Rate Schedule**: Learning rate scheduling with warmup for stable training
 - **Automatic Checkpointing**: Best model is automatically saved based on validation accuracy
 - **Progress Tracking**: Real-time training progress with validation metrics
+- **Experiment Tracking**: Integration with trackio for experiment logging (can be disabled with `--no_tracking`)

 ## Output and Checkpoints